 45. Mashed Sweet Potatoes

 Sure, mashed russets are a total classic.
-But don’t snooze on mashed sweet potatoes, which are incredible with a dollop of butter and a big helping of cranberry sauce.
+But don’t snooze on mashed sweet potatoes, which are incredible with a dollop of butter and a big helping of cranberry sauce on the side.
 You might want to make a triple batch of these guys, because they’re about to go fast.

 46. Garlic Fingerling Potatoes